richie5um/TextBar-Recipes/README.md

 > Note: This example uses HTML for MenuBar and HTML for Popover.

-### Added native support for Proxy Configuration in Prefernces > Network
+### Added native support for Proxy Configuration in Preferences > Network

 ![TextBar Proxy Settings](Screenshots/proxysettings.png)